gageml/gage/tests/lib-var.md

     abc.project
     abc.user

-## Runs home
+## Runs dir

 `var` determines where runs are located.
 Use `runs_dir` to read the current value.

-We set runs home explicitly above using `set_homes_home`.
+Previously we set runs dir using `set_runs_dir`.

     >>> assert runs_dir == var.runs_dir()

-This sets the environment variable `GAGE_RUNS`, which is the authoritative method of setting runs home.
+This sets the environment variable `GAGE_RUNS`, which is the authoritative method of setting runs dir.

     >>> gage_runs_env = os.getenv("GAGE_RUNS")
     >>> assert runs_dir == gage_runs_env